Moyumole/Moyumole.github.io/README.md

-# **A Simple Tutorial On How To Use Markdown To Write A Resume**
+# **A Simple Tutorial on How to Format and Host Your Resume on GitHub**

 ## **Purpose**

-1. A step-by-step tutorial on how to use markdown to write and format and publish your resume on GitHub.
+1. A step-by-step tutorial on how to use markdown to write and format and host your resume on GitHub.

 2. How to actually use the technical writing principles in Andrew Etter's book to refine your resume.